-- Children in Care at the time of application and children who were previously in Care but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order) immediately following having been in Care - 2.
+- Children Looked After and Children Previously Looked After Children who are currently in the care of a Local Authority or have previously been and are now formally adopted or subject to a child arrangement order or special guardianship order.
+Previously looked after children also includes children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
 Children of The Priory Learning Trust staff and whose home school is Priory Community School, employed on a permanent contract by the Trust for at least two years at the time of application, or where the member of staff has been recruited to fill a post for which there is a demonstrable skill shortage.
 This does not include staff who work on the school site for other employers - 3.
-Children living in Priory Community School's catchment Area with a sibling who will be attending Priory Community School at the time of admission - 4.
-Children living in Priory Community School's Catchment Area and who attend one of the following feeder schools: Castle Batch Primary School Academy and St Anne's Church Academy - 5.
-Children living in Priory Community School's Catchment Area living closest to the school - 6.
-Children living outside Priory Community School's Catchment Area with a sibling who will be attending Priory Community School at the time of admission - 7.
-Children living outside Priory Community School's Catchment Area and who attend one of the following feeder schools: Castle Batch Primary and St Anne's Church Academy - 8.
-Children living outside Priory Community Schools' Catchment Area living closest to the school
+Children living in Priory Community School's First Geographical Area with a sibling who will be attending Priory Community School at the time of admission - 4.
+Children living in Priory Community School's First Geographical Area and who attend one of the following feeder schools: Castle Batch Primary School Academy and St Anne's Church Academy - 5.
+Children living in Priory Community School's First Geographical Area living closest to the school - 6.
+Children living outside Priory Community School's First Geographical Area with a sibling who will be attending Priory Community School at the time of admission - Children living outside Priory Community School's First Geographical Area and who attend one of the following feeder schools: Castle Batch Primary and St Anne's Church Academy - 8.
+Children living outside Priory Community Schools' First Geographical Area living closest to the school